the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 How does the team fit into the department/institute?
 What are the [principles](https://www.lesleahlusko.org/principles-of-community-for-our-intellectual-family/)?
 How do we do science in a way that fits with our mission/vision statement?
-2. Roles and expectations: What are the responsbilities of each team member, including the PI?
+2. Roles and expectations: What are the responsibilities of each team member, including the PI?
 When will these roles be discussed when a new member joins the team?

 ### More details